 Some pets become uninsurable as they get older and may not be covered if they’ve already had cancer.
 If your pet has had a condition that is potentially life-threatening and a recurring problem, then it would become uninsurable.
 Different companies may define what is an old dog or an old cat in different ways.
 Some companies offer special coverage for catastrophic illness at a very low rate, if you purchase it when the pup or kitten is young and still healthy.

 Babies are more prone to accidents and illness than at any other age, besides senior pets.
-Some of these conditions may be excluded in general policies—such as hip dysplasia, renal disease, cataract surgery or knee injury, particularly in breeds prone to these issues.
+They may exclude some of these conditions in general policies—such as hip dysplasia, renal disease, cataract surgery or knee injury, particularly in breeds prone to these issues.
 If your puppy’s breed ranks high on the incidence of a particular health challenge like bloat, check to be sure it’s covered.
 The fee may be higher or an additional rider may be necessary.

 Picking Your Vet

 Chiropractic and acupuncture treatments may or may not be covered, so if this is important, be sure to check.
-Some policies agree to cover alternative care and even experimental innovative treatments and diagnostic tests if prescribed and performed by a veterinarian.
-Pet insurance companies may encourage specialist referrals by offering price breaks, believing their diagnostics and treatments are more effective and ultimately save money in the end.
+Some policies agree to cover alternative care.
+They also cover experimental innovative treatments and diagnostic tests if prescribed and performed by a veterinarian.
+Pet insurance companies may encourage specialist referrals by offering price breaks.
+They believe their diagnostics and treatments are more effective and ultimately save money in the end.

 Policies may set a limit cap on claims on an annual, per condition/incident, or a lifetime basis.
 Deductibles also may be annual (good), per incident (not so good), or lifetime (fantastic!), so be sure you know what you’re getting.
 Some policies place limits on hereditary or congenital conditions, yet offer no limits on accidents or illness coverage.